-Today, Aly is the CEO of Odyssiant, a next generation content marketing platform.
+Today, Aly is the CEO of Odyssiant, a next-generation content marketing platform.
 Components including Odyssiant’s Next-Best-Content AI engine have helped marketers increase sales-ready leads by 10 times.

 At a time when so much B2B marketing talk is about short-term tactics, technology and trends, it’s refreshing to look back at a story that shows a well-planned strategy delivering results.
-For more thoughts on this topic, have a flick through our SlideShare on making B2B marketing indispensable.